-You’d have to pay in the range of US$2 million just to buy a small, two-bedroom apartment in a central area.
-Most locals don’t even own private property because of these high costs.
-Over 80% of Singaporeans live in public flats built by the city’s Housing and Development Board (HBD).
+Because of these high costs, most locals don’t even own private real estate in Singapore.
+Over 80% of Singaporeans live in public flats built by the Housing and Development Board (HBD).

 Singapore Real Estate is Undervalued

 Yes, you read that correctly.
 I think Singapore is undervalued even though it’s among the most expensive property markets on the planet.

 Here’s the thing though: analysts often compare Singapore real estate prices to those in its far less developed peers like Bangkok and Kuala Lumpur.
 That’s a mistake – a fairer comparison is another small, competing financial center like Hong Kong or Switzerland.

 Singapore is Southeast Asia’s unofficial financial hub, but there’s a limited amount of space on the island.
 Population density exceeds 8,000 people per square kilometer on average.

 This makes Singapore the world’s third densest country.
 It’s cramped even compared to Hong Kong’s 6,500 people per square kilometer – and especially Switzerland’s 200.

 Furthermore, Singapore is the third richest nation in the whole world.
 Their GDP per capita is more than US$90,000.
 That’s substantially higher than Hong Kong’s US$58,000 or Switzerland’s US$59,000.

 A wealthier country with less available land (and perhaps a better future) should normally have higher property values than their peers.
 Nonetheless, Singapore real estate is costs under half the price of Hong Kong’s and noticeably lower than Zurich’s.

 Considering Singapore’s recent economic growth is also higher than its competitors, you might now understand why the city’s property market is undervalued.